 The appetite for long distance walking/pilgrimage is growing and St Andrews has all the features which make a modern site of pilgrimage .
 You have probably heard of the pilgrimage to Santiago de Compostela.
-Pilgrimage to this famous site in northern Spain was revived recently and now well over 200,000 people a year make the trip there from all over the world.
+Pilgrimage to this famous site in northern Spain was revived in the mid 20th century recently and, until Covid struck in 2020, was drawing over 300,000 pilgrims from all over the world.

 Motives for going on pilgrimage, of course, vary but they mostly seem to comprise a desire to discover something new.
 Many pilgrims come back year after year.

 It’s a great thing to do with friends or family or in a group, especially from school or as part of a youth organisation like the Scouts or Girl Guides.
 Or come on your own and make friends along the way.

 Many other people go on pilgrimage for personal reasons; they are out of a job, they have lost someone they love or they just can’t see the way ahead.
 Or just to get away from 21st-century comforts and pressures for a bit.
 Also, sponsoring pilgrims is a great way of making money for charity.

 It is absolutely clear that participating in this pilgrimage is open to all regardless of personal belief.
 You are not required to belong to the Roman Catholic Church or any denomination.
 All are welcome.

 Sadly, Covid has had a significant impact on pilgrimage.
 We have now had a tentative but wary “All clear“ from the Scottish government.
 So, if you are planning to go on one of our pilgrim ways please consult the latest guidelines on https://www.gov.scot/coronavirus-covid-19/.